Become the Go-To Clinician for Older Adults

 You are ready to have conversations around end-of-life psychotherapy, and choice at end of life — and want language and frameworks that honor dignity and meaning.

-You value cultural humility and inclusion and want to provide equitable care for BIPOC, LGBTQ+, and other historically marginalized older adults.
+You value cultural humility and want to provide inclusive, equitable care for BIPOC, LGBTQ+, and other historically marginalized older adults.

 You are committed to professional growth and want to stand out as the “go-to” clinician in the fastest-growing area of mental health care.